-The Company initially reserved 616,300 shares of its common stock for the issuance of awards under the 2018 Plan.
 The 2018 Plan provides that the number of shares reserved and available for issuance under the plan will automatically increase each January 1, beginning on January 1, 2019, by 4% of the outstanding number of shares of our common stock on the immediately preceding December 31, or such lesser number of shares as determined by its Board or compensation committee (the "Plan Evergreen").
 This number is subject to adjustment in the event of a stock split, stock dividend or other change in its capitalization.